asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 When an application process joins cluster membership, the application process is explicitly called a “member” This may be effectively equal to a server instance especially when one server instance hosts one application process.
 However, multiple application processes can technically run on a single server instance at the same time, so there still is a difference.

 ### Cluster Provider
 The core of clustering is cluster provider; this provides a consistent view of active nodes.
 Once the application process starts, the node constantly interacts with the cluster provider to update its own availability and gets other nodes’ membership status.
-With the up-to-date topology view, proto.actor automatically distributes actors across cluster nodes based on partitioning by consistent hash.
+With the up-to-date topology view, Proto.Actor automatically distributes actors across cluster nodes based on partitioning by consistent hash.

 Proto.Actor supports several cluster provider implementations: